-- ambient temperature range: 5-50°C (41-122°F) - ambient relative humidity: maximum 80% for temperature <31°C, decreasing linearly to 50% at 40°C - pressure: 75kPa-106kPa - mains voltage within ±10% of nominal - vibrations in the calibration environment should be minimized - altitude does not effect the performance or safety of the unit - indoor use only
+- temperature range: 5-45 °C (41-113 °F)

+- ambient relative humidity: 15 50 %

+- pressure: 75kPa-106kPa

+- mains voltage within ±10 % of nominal

+- vibrations in the calibration environment should be minimized

+- altitude does not affect the performance or safety of the unit

-3 Quick Start
+Chapter 3 Quick Start

-CAUTION: READ SECTION 5 ENTITLED BATH USE before placing the bath in service.
+Read section 5 entitled bath use before placing the bath in service.
 Incorrect handling can damage the bath and void the warranty.

-This section gives a brief summary of the steps required to set up and operate the 7005/7015 bath.
+This section gives a brief summary of the steps required to set up and operate the 7108 bath.
 This should be used as a general overview and reference and not as a substitute for the remainder of the manual.
-Please read Section 4 through 6 carefully before operating the bath.
+Please read Section4 through6 carefully before operating the bath.